SidharthArya/SidharthArya/AWESOME-STARS.md

 - [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT better.
 - [alshedivat/al-folio](https://github.com/alshedivat/al-folio) - A beautiful, simple, clean, and responsive Jekyll theme for academics
 - [diff-usion/Awesome-Diffusion-Models](https://github.com/diff-usion/Awesome-Diffusion-Models) - A collection of resources and papers on Diffusion Models
-- [DefectDojo/django-DefectDojo](https://github.com/DefectDojo/django-DefectDojo) - DefectDojo is a DevSecOps and vulnerability management platform.
+- [DefectDojo/django-DefectDojo](https://github.com/DefectDojo/django-DefectDojo) - ASPM, DevSecOps, Vulnerability Management.
+All on one platform.
 - [microsoft/ML-For-Beginners](https://github.com/microsoft/ML-For-Beginners) - 12 weeks, 26 lessons, 52 quizzes, classic Machine Learning for all
 - [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
 - [Tikam02/DevOps-Guide](https://github.com/Tikam02/DevOps-Guide) - DevOps Guide - Development to Production all configurations with basic notes to debug efficiently.